Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Introduction

-There are different types of mussels; the most common edible ones are usually the farm-raised blue mussels and the green mussels.
+There are different types of mussels; the most common edible ones are usually farm-raised blue mussels and green mussels.

-Mussels are very versatile when it comes to their methods of preparation.
-Over different parts of the world, mussels are prepared and consumed differently.
+Mussels and oysters can be very versatile when it comes to their methods of preparation.
+In different parts of the world, they are prepared and consumed differently.
+These bivalve mollusks can be consumed raw or cooked.

-In this part of the article, we will compare mussels that are cooked in moist heat to breaded and fried oysters.
+In this section of the article, we will compare 100g servings of mussels and oysters, both cooked in moist heat.

 Calories